 Hot glue or nail glue

-1. Take the jar and clean it thoroughly inside and out.
-Then paint it with the glass chalk paint in your favourite colour.
+Start off by thoroughly cleaning the jam jar.
+Then paint it with some glass chalk paint in your favourite colour.
 Now put it aside to let it dry.
 The glass may need a second coat after the paint has dried.

-2. Next, prepare the ears for the bunny.
-Knead the oven dough soft and roll it out until it is about 0.5cm thick.
+Next, prepare the ears for the bunny.
+Knead the oven dough and once its soft roll it out until it is about 0.5cm thick.
 Use a pin to draw 2 bunny ears.
 You can also use our Easter craft template for this.
 Then trace the shape with a knife to cut out the two ears.

-3. To create a colour contrast, repeat step 2, but make the second pair of ears 3-5mm smaller than the first.
+To create a colour contrast, repeat step 2, but make the second pair of ears 3-5mm smaller than the first ones.

-4. Now place the smaller inner ear on top of the larger ear and press them together.
+Now place the smaller inner ear on top of the larger ear and press them together.
 Roll some smaller balls of clay, flatten them and place them on the rabbit’s inner ear.
-You can bend the ears a little to make it cuter.
+You can also bend the ears a little bit to create a natural look.

-6. For the Easter chick, all that’s needed is to shape a yellow beak and cut out two little wings.
+6. All you need to for the Easter chick is to mould a yellow beak and cut out two little wings.

-7. When all the dough pieces are ready, bake them as described in the instructions.
+7. When all the dough pieces are ready to be baked follow the baking instructions as described above.

-Tip: You can also create amazing marbled effects with two different colours of clay.
-Choose a strong and lighter colour and roll them separately into long strips.
-Then twist them together.
-When rolling them together the roll will become thinner, so fold it in the middle and repeat the process.
-You can repeat this as often as you like until the colours look good.
-For a light marbling effect, use a main colour and then just a smaller amount of the contrasting colour.
+You can also create amazing marbled effects with two different colours of clay.
+Choose a light and dark colour and roll them separately into long strips and then twist them together.
+For a light marbling effect use a main colour and then just a smaller amount of a contrasting colour.